 The program provides continuity for girls through content that bridges them from each grade level to the next.
 Volunteers and parents can download a tip sheet on how to raise financially empowered girls (PDF).

 The seven MetLife-selected Girl Scout councils and one World Association of Girl Guides and Girl Scouts (WAGGGS) membership organization participating in the initiative include:

 - Girl Scouts of Greater Chicago and Northwest Indiana

 - Girl Scouts of West Central Florida

 - Girl Scouts of Southeastern New England

 - Girl Scouts of Northern New Jersey

 - Guías de Mexico, WAGGGS

 About MetLife Foundation

 MetLife Foundation was created in 1976 to continue MetLife’s long tradition of corporate contributions and community involvement.
-Since its founding through the end of 2013, MetLife Foundation has provided more than $600 million in grants and $70 million in program-related investments to organizations addressing issues that have a positive impact in their communities.
-Today, the Foundation is dedicated to advancing financial inclusion, committing $200 million over the next five years to help build a secure future for individuals and communities around the world.
+Since its founding through the end of 2016, MetLife Foundation has provided more than $744 million in grants and $70 million in program-related investments to organizations addressing issues that have a positive impact on their communities.
+In 2013, the Foundation committed $200 million to advancing financial inclusion, and to date, its partners have reached 3.5 million low-income people in 39 countries.
 To learn more about MetLife Foundation, visit www.metlife.org.